 This information will help you prepare for your magnetic resonance imaging (MRI) guided biopsy of your breast.

 About Your Breast Biopsy

 Your radiologist (doctor who specializes in image-guided procedures) has recommended that you have an MRI-guided breast biopsy.
 A breast biopsy is done to take samples of tissue from your breast to examine it for cancer.

 You will first have an MRI done to find the exact area of your breast to biopsy.
-An MRI is a test that uses strong magnetic fields to produce pictures of the inside of your body.
+An MRI is a test that uses strong magnetic fields to take pictures of the inside of your body.

 If you have any of the devices listed below, call 646-227-2323.
 It may not be safe for you to have an MRI.